cisco/mindmeld/source/blueprints/banking.rst

 5. Slot Filling
 ^^^^^^^^^^^^^^^

-Slot filling logic allows you to easily request for a missing entity.
+Slot/entity filling logic allows you to easily request for a missing entity.
 You can set custom responses in the slot filling form to prompt the user with when an entity is missing in the user request.
 Once the missing entities in the form have been provided you can handle the rest of the logic as you would in the handler function of your intent.
 More detailed information on slot filling is below along with an example from the banking assistant.

-Removes the need to provide @app.handle if @app.auto_fill is being called.
+The ``@app.auto_fill`` decorator enables the slot filling logic for the handler and sees it out to completion before handing over control to the handler.
 The handler functionality will be called by the slot filling class once that process is completed.

 Form is a dictionary containing the following entries: